artemiistepanets/COVIDpracticehtml/README.md

 # COVIDpracticehtml

-This is a simple pracice website that I created using HTML fundementals.
+This is a simple pracice website that I created using HTML and CSS fundementals.